Yara-Rules/rules/README.md

 In this section you will find Yara rules specialised toward the indentification of well-known mobile malware.

-Many rules in this section use Androguard module developed by the people over at https://koodous.com/.
+Many rules in this section use the Androguard module developed by the people over at https://koodous.com/.

 You can get it, along with installation instructions, at https://github.com/Koodous/androguard-yara